 However, as a man in your 50s, pushing yourself harder than necessary could keep you from training for a week or more.

 Remember, older bodies recover more slowly than younger ones.

-So, listen to your body and heed the signals being sent.
+So, listen to your body and heed your body’s signals.

-If your knees are aching, warm up for longer, reduce your weights, or give squats a miss for a few days.
+If your knees are aching, either warm up for a longer duration, reduce your weights, or refrain from squats for a few days.

 Are you feeling tired?

-Then don’t force yourself to use the same weights or do the same number of reps as usual.
+Then don’t force yourself to use the same weights or do the same number of repetitions as usual.

 Take it a little easier and come back stronger next time.